-5.2 Monitoring and reporting for gases, vapours and aerosols
+5.1 Monitoring and reporting for gases, vapours and aerosols

-The typical operation and handling of waste material and processed metals on the site is not considered to give rise to emissions of specific gases, vapours or aerosols at such levels or concentrations that there is a measurable risk of pollution of the environment or human health, outside of the site boundary.
-Although is accepted that smaller amounts of fumes and gases are emitted in the exhausts of site mobile plant and transport fleet vehicles, customers' vehicles etc.
+The typical operation and handling of waste material and processed metals on the site is not considered to give rise to emissions of specific gases, vapours or aerosols at such levels or concentrations that there is a measurable risk of pollution of the environment or human health, outside of the site boundary (Silvertown is a metal recycling 'feeder' site and not a shredder / fragmentiser site).
+Although it is accepted that smaller amounts of fumes and gases are emitted in the exhausts of site mobile plant and transport fleet vehicles, customers' vehicles etc.

-However if a potential environmental issue is identified linked to emissions of specific gases, vapours or aerosols at such levels or concentrations that could pose a risk of pollution of the environment or human health outside of the site boundary then appropriate steps will be taken by EMR to monitor these emissions.
+However if a potential environmental issue is identified, linked to emissions of specific gases, vapours or aerosols at such levels or concentrations that could pose a risk of pollution of the environment or human health outside of the site boundary then appropriate steps will be taken by EMR to monitor these emissions.

-5.3 Groundwater monitoring and reporting systems
+5.2 Groundwater monitoring and reporting systems